Red cabbage juice is not your usual juice which you get from your favorite juice bar.

 If you are serious about preparing and enjoying fresh juice for your health, then I suggest you get a proper juicer.

 I recommend the one from Omega.
 We had that one at the hotel juice bar where I used to work as a receptionist and people kept on mentioning how amazing that juicer was and that they got into juicing for breakfast because of that device.

-The Omega is a proper juicer machine which doesn’t heat up the vegetables and fruits during the juicing process and so the chances of enzymes getting destroyed is completely minimized with this useful kitchen device!
+The Omega is a proper juicer machine that doesn’t heat up the vegetables and fruits during the juicing process and so the chances of enzymes getting destroyed are completely minimized with this useful kitchen device!